PES University, EC Campus: Campus

 PES University, Electronic City Campus is located on Hosur Road and is about a kilometer from Electronic City and is spread over an area of around 50 acres.
 PESU EC is the first academic campus on the IT Corridor of Bangalore City located around information technology companies such as Wipro, Infosys, HCL, TCS, Hewlett-Packard, etc. The campus is located adjacent to the NICE Ring Road exit and is located around 8 kilometers from the Silk Board Junction.

 It houses a cricket ground and a football ground near the entrance of the campus.
 There are also two basketball courts, a tennis court and two badminton courts on campus.

 There are four blocks of which the main block houses the departments of Computer Science, Electronics and Communication Engineering, MCA and MBA.
 The Mechanical Engineering block is located as a separate building directly behind the main block.
 The Pixel Park building, formerly hosted the interim campus of the Azim Premji University.
 It is located adjacent to the main building and directly overlooks the boys' hostel building.

 The construction of a medical college and hospital is currently underway within the campus for the PESU Institute of Medical Sciences and Research.
 The hospital will have 1,200 beds, including a 300-bed super-speciality wing, and will come up on a 10-acre plot.

-Academic profile

-Admission criteria

 PES University, Electronic City Campus admits students to courses on basis of their merit in the Karnataka CET, JEE Main or through the PESSAT (People's Education Society Scholastic Aptitude Test), the all-India online entrance exam for admission to PES University.
 Students are also admitted through a management quota, which may not place any merit requirements.
 There is a lateral entry scheme in place, by which students holding diploma degrees can enter directly to the second year of study in engineering.
 Students, upon graduating, receive a Bachelor of Technology degree.